Chaco Culture National Historical Park: Excavation and protection

-In 1920, the National Geographic Society began an archaeological examination of Chaco Canyon and appointed Neil Judd, then 32, to head the project.
+In 1920, the National Geographic Society began an archaeological examination of Chaco Canyon and appointed Neil Judd to head the project.
 After a reconnaissance trip that year, Judd proposed to excavate Pueblo Bonito, the largest ruin at Chaco.
 Beginning in 1921, Judd spent seven field seasons at Chaco.
 Living and working conditions were spartan at best.
-In his memoirs, Judd noted dryly that "Chaco Canyon has its limitations as a summer resort".
-By 1925, Judd's excavators had removed 100,000 short tons of overburden, using a team of "35 or more Indians, ten white men, and eight or nine horses".
-Judd's team found only 69 hearths in the ruin, a puzzling discovery as winters are cold at Chaco.
+In his memoir, Judd wrote, "Chaco Canyon has its limitations as a summer resort".
+By 1925, his excavators had removed 100,000 short tons of overburden, using a team of "35 or more Indians, ten white men, and eight or nine horses".
+The team found only 69 hearths in the ruin, a puzzling discovery as winters are cold at Chaco.
 Judd sent A. E. Douglass more than 90 specimens for tree-ring dating, then in its infancy.
-At that time, Douglass had only a "floating" chronology. it was not until 1929 that a Judd-led team found the "missing link".
+At that time, Douglass had only a "floating" chronology.
+Only in 1929 did a Judd-led team find the "missing link".
 Most of the beams used at Chaco were cut between 1033 and 1092, the height of construction there.

 In 1949, the University of New Mexico deeded over adjoining lands to form an expanded Chaco Canyon National Monument.
 In return, the university maintained scientific research rights to the area.
 By 1959, the National Park Service had constructed a park visitor center, staff housing, and campgrounds.
 As a historic property of the National Park Service, the National Monument was listed on the National Register of Historic Places on October 15, 1966.
 In 1971, researchers Robert Lister and James Judge established the "Chaco Center", a division for cultural research that functioned as a joint project between the University of New Mexico and the National Park Service.
-A number of multi-disciplinary research projects, archaeological surveys, and limited excavations began during this time.
+A number of multidisciplinary research projects, archaeological surveys, and limited excavations began during this time.
 The Chaco Center extensively surveyed the Chacoan roads, well-constructed and strongly reinforced thoroughfares radiating from the central canyon.

-The richness of the cultural remains at park sites led to the expansion of the small National Monument into the Chaco Culture National Historical Park on December 19, 1980, when an additional 13000 acre were added to the protected area.
-In 1987, the park was designated a World Heritage Site by UNESCO.
+The richness of the cultural remains at park sites led to the expansion of the small National Monument into the Chaco Culture National Historical Park on December 19, 1980, when 13000 acre were added to the protected area.
+In 1987, UNESCO designated the park a World Heritage Site.
 To safeguard Chacoan sites on adjacent Bureau of Land Management and Navajo Nation lands, the Park Service developed the multi-agency Chaco Culture Archaeological Protection Site program.
-These initiatives have identified more than 2,400 archeological sites within the current park's boundaries; only a small percentage of these have been excavated.
+These initiatives have identified more than 2,400 archeological sites within the current park's boundaries, only a small fraction of which have been excavated.